fbpx

 Case Study B - Preventing Stroke With the Right Medications

-A 60-year-old man with high blood pressure and atrial fibrillation (AF) suffered a mini-stroke (TIA) just one month after taking the PRECISE PGx test.
+A 60-year-old man with high blood pressure and atrial fibrillation (AF) suffered a mini-stroke (TIA) just one month after taking PRECISE PGx test.
 Luckily, the test results were ready when he needed them, allowing his doctors to;

 * Prescribe the right antiplatelet drug (clopidogrel), based on his CYP2C19 result